 Target your hamstrings with this standing stretch:

-- Stand with your right foot crossed in front of your left foot.
+- Stand with your right foot in front of your left, about 3 feet apart.

 - Face your hips and shoulders forward.
 If possible, check in a mirror to make sure your right hip isn’t more forward than your left hip.